Janberkb/Phishing-Attack-with-Spoofed-Mail-from-Scratch/Readme.md

-# Phishing Website and Spoofed E-Mail Attack Scenario Blog Post
+# Phishing Attack with Spoofed Mail from Scratch

 ## Content